 Note: For each note triggered, you can only set the controller value that will scale the Depth parameter of an envelope section before that section of the envelope is triggered.
 For controllers assigned for Attack, the controller value used will be the last received before the note is triggered.
 For controllers assigned for Decay, the controller value used will be the last received before the final section of the attack envelope reaches its maximum amplitude.
-For controllers assigned for Release, the controller value used will be the last received before the act envelope section, you cannot change the rate of a note's envelope once that section of the envelope has been triggered.
+For controllers assigned for Release, the controller value used will be the last received before the note is released.
+To put it another way, for each envelope section, you cannot change the rate of a note's envelope once that section of the envelope has been triggered.